UNDERSTANDING FIBROMYALGIA.

 Not all individuals will encounter identical symptoms, each person will exhibit a distinct set of unique symptoms.
 The symptoms may fluctuate from day to day, and they may appear and disappear unpredictably.

-What causes Fibromyalgia
+What Causes Fibromyalgia

 The exact cause of fibromyalgia is unknown, but it is believed to involve a combination of genetic, environmental, and psychological factors.
 Some potential triggers or contributing factors may include: